Understanding the Design-Space of Sparse/Dense Multiphase GNN dataflows on Spatial Accelerators

-\textbf{Row-wise granularity}: In row(s)-wise granularity, whole row(s) of the intermediate matrix is (are) considered instead of a few elements in a row.
+\textbf{Row.} In row(s)-wise granularity, the whole row(s) of the intermediate matrix is (are) considered instead of a few elements in a row.
 The number of rows that are pipelined is T\textunderscore V\textsubscript{max}.
-So \textit{PPel} = T\textunderscore V\textsubscript{max}$\times$F. Fig.~\ref{fig:example-pipelineparallel}b shows an example loop order (VFN, VGF) for Row(s) wise granularity for phase order Aggregation to Combination.
-Each row of the aggregated matrix is indexed by V. So for each set of rows indexed by V, the inner two loops compute for aggregation F and N in parallel, the two innermost loops for combination compute G and F for the previous row(s).
-The loop orders corresponding to row(s) wise granularity for both phase orders are described in Table~\ref{tables:interleave}.
+So \textit{Pel} = T\textunderscore V\textsubscript{max}$\times$F. Fig.~\ref{fig:example-pipelineparallel}b) shows an example loop order (VFN, VGF) for row(s) wise granularity for PP dataflow for phase order Aggregation to Combination.
+For each set of rows indexed by V, the inner two loops F and N compute Aggregation, and in parallel, the two innermost loops G and F compute Combination for the previous row(s).
+An instance of this dataflow is used in HyGCN~\cite{yan2020hygcn}.

-\textbf{Column-wise granularity}: In column(s)-wise granularity the whole column(s) of the intermediate matrix is (are) considered instead of a few elements in a column.
+\textbf{Column.} In column(s)-wise granularity, the whole column(s) of the intermediate matrix is (are) considered instead of a few elements in a column.
 The number of columns that are pipelined is T\textunderscore F\textsubscript{max}.
-So the \textit{PPel} = T\textunderscore F\textsubscript{max}$\times$V. Fig.~\ref{fig:example-pipelineparallel}c shows an example loop order (FVN, FGV) for Column(s) wise granularity for phase order Aggregation to Combination.
-Each column of the aggregated matrix is indexed by F while the inner two loops compute the computations corresponding to columns in pipelined manner.
-Feasible loop orders are described in Table~\ref{tables:interleave}.
+So \textit{Pel} = T\textunderscore F\textsubscript{max}$\times$V. Fig.~\ref{fig:example-pipelineparallel}c) shows an example loop order (FVN, FGV) for column(s) wise granularity for PP dataflow for phase order Aggregation to Combination.
+Each column of the aggregated matrix is indexed by F while the inner two loops compute the computations corresponding to columns in a pipelined manner.

-Table~\ref{tables:inter_equations} contains expressions for the runtime and buffering requirement for different inter-phase dataflows.
+Table~\ref{tables:inter_equations} summarizes the runtime and buffering requirements for the different inter-phase dataflows discussed before.